screwdriver-cd/guide/docs/cluster-management/configure-api.md

 | COVERAGE_SONAR_ENTERPRISE | No | Whether using Enterprise(true) or open source edition of SonarQube(false); default `false` |
 | COVERAGE_SONAR_GIT_APP_NAME | No | Github app name for Sonar pull request decoration; default `Screwdriver Sonar PR Checks`; This feature requires Sonar enterprise edition.
 Follow [instructions in the Sonar docs](https://docs.sonarqube.org/latest/analysis/pr-decoration) for details. |

-You’ll also need to add the `screwdriver-coverage-bookend` along with the `screwdriver-artifact-bookend` as teardown bookends by setting the `BOOKENDS_TEARDOWN` variable (in JSON format).
+You’ll also need to add the `screwdriver-coverage-bookend` along with the `screwdriver-artifact-bookend` as teardown bookends by setting the `BOOKENDS` variable (in JSON format).
 See the Bookend Plugins section above for more details.
 Using Enterprise edition of SonarQube will default to _pipeline_ scope for SonarQube project keys and names.
 Will also allow for usage of PR analysis and prevent creation of separate projects for each Screwdriver job.
 Using non-Enterprise SonarQube will default to _job_ scope for SonarQube project keys and names.

 ### Serving